AvMA birth injury lawyer, Oliver Thorne, looks at placental abruption compensation claims.

 In emergency situations where the abruption is affecting the health of the mother and baby, immediate delivery is necessary, often via caesarean section.

-How we can help you
+How we can help you recover compensation

 Oliver Thorne, a specialist birth injury lawyer and AvMA panel member, is currently representing a mother who suffered a placental abruption due to incorrect medication administered by her midwife during labour.
-Consequently, the mother had to undergo an emergency caesarean section.
+Consequently, the mother had to undergo an emergency Caesarean section.

 Oliver and his team are here to provide you with expert guidance on placental abruption compensation claims.
-If you contact our dedicated medical accident helpline we will review the circumstances of your case and give you a legal assessment — completely free of charge.
+If you contact our dedicated medical accident helpline, we will review the circumstances of your case and give you a legal assessment — completely free of charge.
 And if it is a case that we feel has good prospects of success, then we will also provide you with details of our No Win, No Fee medical negligence funding scheme.